wh00datz/kaguramaru/index.md

 My **goal** for 2024 is to get used to more industrial settings, participate in various CTF as well as relearning cybersecurity fundamentals.

-I have already familiarized myself with PowerShell Commands, a bit of Windows API, C/C++ GUI Programming as of 2023
+I have already familiarized myself with some PowerShell Commands, a bit of Windows API, C/C++ GUI Programming as of 2023

-For certificate, Of course I'm aiming to be able to obtain OSCP in the long run.
+For certificate, Of course I'm aiming to be able to obtain OSCP in the long run, shorter realistic approach probably is PJPT or PNPT and CEH.

 ##### Currently incorporating reading at least 20 minutes before sleep as a habit for my self-growth.